 All teachers and support staff who work with the child will be made aware of their needs, and any teaching strategies or approaches that are required.
-Parents will be fully aware of the planned support and interventions and, where appropriate, parental involvement may be used to reinforce or contribute to progress at home.
+Parents will be fully aware of the planned support and interventions (details on Pupil Passport) and, where appropriate, parental involvement may be used to reinforce or contribute to progress at home.